-If AUC enforcement staff determine that a preliminary examination may require further action, then a Commission member is assigned.
-The Commission member will review the matter and determine whether a contravention can be proven and if the information is sufficient to warrant a formal investigation.
+Following the preliminary examination, the Executive Director of Enforcement will review the matter and determine whether a contravention can be proven and if the information is sufficient to warrant a formal investigation.

 As part of the investigation AUC enforcement staff may:

-At the conclusion of the investigation, the assigned Commission member will review the evidence and determine one of three potential outcomes:
+At the conclusion of the investigation, the Executive Director of Enforcement will review the evidence and determine one of three potential outcomes:

-When considering whether to commence enforcement action (i.e. an enforcement proceeding), the Commission member will consider whether:
+When considering whether to commence enforcement action (i.e. an enforcement proceeding), the Executive Director of Enforcement will consider whether: